kubernetes/website/content/en/docs/concepts/workloads/controllers/deployment.md

 The `.spec.template` is a [Pod template](/docs/concepts/workloads/pods/#pod-templates).
 It has exactly the same schema as a {{< glossary_tooltip text="Pod" term_id="pod" >}}, except it is nested and does not have an `apiVersion` or `kind`.

 In addition to required fields for a Pod, a Pod template in a Deployment must specify appropriate labels and an appropriate restart policy.
 For labels, make sure not to overlap with other controllers.
-See [selector](#selector)).
+See [selector](#selector).

 Only a [`.spec.template.spec.restartPolicy`](/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy) equal to `Always` is allowed, which is the default if not specified.